Microsoft Excel: Saving Currency Values in CSV Files

 Hope this helps somebody.

-Excel VBA: Delete all worksheets except for specific ones you want to retain
+Excel VBA: Delete all worksheets except for specific ones you want to keep

 Excel VBA code example: How to delete all worksheets except for specific ones ones you want to retain.